 There are numerous advantages of dental implant treatment over other traditional treatment options.
 For instance, it is not necessary to drill on the bordering or adjacent teeth as would be the case while making a bridge, or to secure ugly metal clasps (the anchoring mechanism for a partial denture)that can eventually loosen the natural teeth.
 By utilizing titanium fixtures, people who are missing all of their teeth may be spared the many problems associated with traditional false teeth.

 When a tooth is lost, it is normal for the jaw ridge to shrink leaving a defect.
 Implanted fixtures actually help preserve the gum ridge and the jaw bone-density by providing the stimulation that was previously provided by the natural tooth roots.
 This helps maintain the integrity of facial structures.

-If you have missing teeth and live in Libertyville, Gurnee, Deerfield, or Lake Forest, dental implants may be the option that you have been looking for to restore the look and functionality of your teeth.
+If you have missing teeth, dental implants may be the option that you have been looking for to restore the look and functionality of your teeth.
 At Lake Forest Dental Arts, we provide this option for patients who want to restore the beauty of their smile while replacing teeth that have been lost.

 Consumers must be cautious of heavily marketed “fast implant” treatment offerings.

 Some prosthodontic-surgical teams will compromise standard and accepted treatment protocols to shorten treatment.
 Too good to be true treatment speeds usually are too good to be true.
 In an effort to shorten treatment time, many stronger and higher quality treatment solutions may be ignored.
 Outcomes can be compromised esthetically and success rates ARE substantially lower.